bean-mhm/beva/README.md

 This demo uses a compute shader to drive a wave simulation.
 It uses shader storage images for the simulation and specialization constants to send local invocation sizes to the compute shader at runtime without recompiling it.

+The wave simulation code is mostly based on [this shadertoy.](https://www.shadertoy.com/view/mdScW1)

 ## 03: Deferred Rendering
 ![beva demo](images/demo-03.png)